 This year, as we’re interested in Social Network Analysis, we’re “running” this marathon in some other ways1.
 We’re tracking you!
 We’re tracking Twitter, to put it better.
-We actually started doing that on Wednesday night, the night before the marathon expo starts.
-So far, we can hardly stop ourselves from what you guys have been tweeting.
+We actually started doing that on Wednesday night, the night before the marathon expo started.
+So far, we can hardly stop ourselves from what you folks have been tweeting.
 Keep posting, we’re on it!
 We’re expecting more tweets on Sunday.
 We assume every single one of you on the bridge would like to share the feeling, right?
 Do it!

 The Vodafone Istanbul Eurasia Marathon = ABSOLUTELY AMAZING - Asia & Europe, a giant celebration of connectedness! pic.twitter.com/Cijk4Okx— Barefoot Ted (@BarefootTed) November 17, 2012

 So what will we do with the data we collect?
 We’ll count your tweets.
 We’ll give your tweets to SentiStrength to see your emotions.
-We’ll see whether number of happy participants will exceed the number of angry drivers this year.
-We’ll see which city tweets most about the event (um..
-Istanbul?)
+We’ll see whether the number of happy participants will exceed the number of angry drivers this year.
+We’ll see which city tweets most about the event (Istanbul?)
 We’ll also take a deep look into the geolocations.
 We’ll try to see the race course from your tweets.
 We’re pretty excited on the topic, and we are curious to see the results.
 I’ll be sharing the results next week, on the very same blog.